-The ‘Largest Russian School in the World’, Red Kalinka has lots of different products that will get you learning Russian.
-Its main course – Red Kalinka Russian Course – is very well thought-out and will certainly improve both beginners’ and intermediates’ reading, writing and comprehension skills.
-While it is not the most entertaining thing in the world, the videos and exercises are exceptionally thorough.
-Without a doubt, if you stick with this course, your Russian will become very good.
+The ‘Largest Russian School in the World’, Sistema Kalinka has lots of different products that will get you learning Russian.
+Its main course – Red Kalinka Russian – is very well thought out and will certainly improve the reading, writing and comprehension skills of beginners and intermediate learners.
+While it may not be the most entertaining thing in the world, the videos and exercises are exceptionally thorough.
+Your Russian will almost undoubtedly improve if you stick to this course.

-Red Kalinka’s videos and exercises might not be that innovative or entertaining but you’ll learn a ton.
+The Sistema Kalinka videos and exercises might not be that innovative or entertaining, but you’ll learn a ton.

-It’s not the cheapest course you’ll find but worth the cost.
+It’s not the cheapest course you’ll find, but it’s worth the cost.

 Right from the start, you are encouraged to read, write and listen to Russian.

-The lessons all build upon each other and it would be very motivating to see just how much you learn as the later lessons are conducted almost solely in Russian.
+The lessons all build upon each other, and I imagine it would be very motivating to progress to lessons that are conducted almost solely in Russian.

-Reading and writing aren’t neglected as with other Russian language platforms.
+Reading and writing aren’t neglected as they are with some other Russian language platforms.

 It’s easily the most comprehensive online Russian course I’ve tried.